calumyan/street-foody/README.md

 We also referenced [this meidum article](https://medium.com/@agavatar/webapi-with-net-core-and-postgres-in-visual-studio-code-8b3587d12823) for setting up postgresql database].
 For the handbook, we referenced this tutorial : https://www.w3schools.com/howto/howto_css_image_overlay_slide.asp For Seeding data we referenced [this Microsoft documentation](https://docs.microsoft.com/en-us/ef/core/modeling/data-seeding) and we used [this Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/adding-model?view=aspnetcore-5.0&tabs=visual-studio-code) for model building.

-## Known Bugs
+## Known Problems

-The website is loading pretty slow right now, so you may have to wait for a few seconds for the it to direct to another page

-We only have a limited amount of data from our friends right now so some of the food categories don't match with any of the vendors.
-If you click on the button on some of the cards in the handbook it's likely you won't get a result.
+Since our main data source is from friends in Ho Chi Minh City, some of the food categories do not match with any vendors.
+If you click on the button on some of the cards in the handbook, it's likely you won't get a result.
 The foods that do have results are listed here:
 Banh mi
 Banh trang
 Bun